skybrush-io/live/README.md

 6. Navigate to http://localhost:8080 from your browser.

-ps.: OpenLayers versions above and including 3.19.0 have issues with closing polygons, so until that is fixed we stick to 3.18.2.

 <a name="global-install-footnote">1</a>: You may need to run this command with elevated rights to succesfully install a package globally.
 In case you would prefer to avoid using sudo for global installs: [https://docs.npmjs.com/getting-started/fixing-npm-permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions)